Guess & Sketch: Language Model Guided Transpilation: Limitations

 \section{Limitations}

 While \ourmethod\ is significantly more effective than the baseline approaches, there are still several remaining open challenges.

 \begin{itemize}[leftmargin=*] \item The \textsc{Sketch} method is dependent on alignment with the source sequence.
 If \textsc{Guess} fails to provide an accurate alignment than the sketch may be unable to correct the output issue. \item Memory management issues are hard for the sketch solver.
 These include reasoning about values on the stack at any given point in the program, register choice decisions that are incorrectly propagated during autoregressive generation, and loading memory addresses into the register. \item The best performing model is a mid-size encoder-decoder, which is strong at pattern matching, but likely cannot perform programmatic reasoning.
 Potentially larger code models could better solve some of the symbolic transpilation issues, if instruction hallucinations could be reduced. \item \ourmethod \ is limited in length by the context length of generative language models.
-Using convolutional methods such as SLeD~\citep{sled} could resolve these mistakes in practice.
+Using convolutional methods such as SLeD~\citep{sled} could resolve these mistakes in practice. \item We have no formal proof of equivalence, only checking on a small finite set of inputs. \end{itemize}